-Collector Street cross-section dimensions:
+Collector Street cross section dimensions:

-- The desirable width of the median, if provided, is 20 feet to allow safe pedestrian refuge. - Accommodate Circulator, as identified in the Tysons Circulator Study, or as Tysons Circulator Study may be amended in the future.
-24 foot median (36 feet for stops) to accommodate the Circulator where applicable. - 1 to 2 travel lanes per direction (11 feet minimum for each lane, 10 feet for streets that are residential in character). - 8 feet for on-street parallel parking per direction. - 5 foot on-road dedicated bike lane per direction. - The desirable width of the median, if provided, is 4 to 8 feet to allow safe pedestrian refuge. - Refer to the Urban Design Recommendations for guidance on the streetscape.
+- The desirable width of the median, if provided, is 20 feet to allow safe pedestrian refuge. - 24 foot median (36 feet for stops) to accommodate the Circulator where applicable. - 1 to 2 travel lanes per direction (11 feet minimum for each lane). - 8 feet for on-street parallel parking per direction. - 5 foot on-road dedicated bike lane per direction. - Refer to the Urban Design Recommendations for guidance on the streetscape.

 Typical street cross sections are depicted.
 Although dimensions are noted, final street design will require accommodation of all applicable road design infrastructure.
-Additionally, final street designs may vary as necessary to address other design and engineering goals and requirements, as well as individual development proposals.
+Additionally, final street designs may vary as necessary to address other design and engineering goals and requirements.